AB 540 and Undocumented Student Resources

 - Student must be enrolled in an accredited California Institution of Higher Education

 - Student must file an AB 540 California Nonresident Tuition Exemption Request Form that includes an affidavit stating they have filed (or will file) an application to legalize as soon as they are able to do so.
-Completed forms must be submitted to the Admissions and Records Office located in the Student Services Center
+Completed forms must be submitted to the Admissions and Records Office located in the Student Services building

 - Submit a copy of your high school diploma and sealed high school transcripts to the El Camino College Admissions office for verification.